 Planning an international trip might be challenging.
 Flights and hotels already cost a lot, and managing expenses during the trip can make it even more difficult to stay within your budget.
 While you can save on your travel bookings through credit cards, figuring out how to save on money spent abroad might be confusing.

 With credit cards and forex cards being the two most popular options, which one should you choose?
 Should you carry a forex card or rely on your credit card?
-Here is a detailed comparison of forex cards vs credit cards to help you choose the right pick for your overseas spends.
+Here is a detailed comparison of forex cards vs credit cards to help you make the right choice for your overseas spends.

 What is a Forex Card?